galaxyproject/galaxy-hub/src/events/gcc2019/registration/index.md

 # GCC2019 Fellowships

-The Galaxy Community Fund will offer travel fellowships to attend GCC2019.
-They will start accepting applications shortly.
+The Galaxy Community Fund is [offering travel fellowships to attend GCC2019](/src/news/2019-04-gcc-fellowships).
+They will start reviewing applications on 23 April.